-- Enlil (Ellil) The god of wind and the sky.
+- Enlil (Ellil) The god of the wind and the sky.
 Often identified with Jupiter.

 - Enki (Ea) The god of water and wisdom.
-Enki was much more fond of humanity than most other gods and was generally a pretty groovy guy.
+Enki was much more fond of humanity than most other gods and was generally a pretty groovy guy, if a bit eccentric.
 Often identified with Mercury.

 - Ishkur (Adad), god of storms.
 He is either the brother of Enki or a son of Nanna and Ningal.